djvill/APLS/doc/getting-started.md

 Throughout these pages are collapsible "callout" boxes to help you understand how to use APLS and how it works.
 Green "Try it!" boxes give you step-by-step instructions on doing some task in APLS.
-Blue "Design decisions" boxes give some behind-the-scenes details about decisions that were made in designing APLS.
+Blue "Under the hood" boxes give some details about technical details, design decisions, and/or the history of APLS's development.
 For example:

 {: .try-it }